 Threats identified reflected limited internal audit resource, loss of staff who have sufficient expertise and relevant expertise which now needs to be replaced.
 Furthermore, the perception of senior stakeholders as the role of internal audit activity; an investigative body or a second line of defence.

 Internal auditing is conducted in diverse legal and cultural environments; for organisations that vary in purpose, size, complexity, and structure; and by persons within or outside the organisation.
 While differences may affect the practice of internal auditing in each environment, conformance to the International Standards for the Professional Practice of Internal Auditing (Standards) is essential in meeting the responsibilities of internal auditors and the internal audit activity.

 To best serve the organisation and inspire stakeholder confidence, internal audit must operate at the highest level of ethical and professional competencies to ensure consistent and accurate delivery of risk-based and objective assurance, advice and insight.
 Internal audit is most effective when its resource level, competence, and structure are aligned with organisational strategy, and when it follows the International Professional Practices Framework (IPPF) promulgated by IIA Global.

-Audit committees are looking to internal audit to focus on the critical risks to the business, including key operational risks and controls such as cyber security and technology risks which requires a wide range of knowledge and skills.
+To meet the needs of the organisation and board, the appropriate skills and competencies is crucial for the internal audit and delivering the level of assurance required.
 To meet these needs internal audit activities are using a range of methods to complement their in-house teams such as guest auditors and co-sourcing arrangements as well as identifying skills gaps.
-Positive feedback has been received during EQAs on the quality of internal audit staff and commitment to continuous improvement and training.
-The 2017–18 conformance figure in this area shows a 13% increase to the previous year.
+Positive feedback has been received during EQAs on the quality of internal audit staff; professionally qualified and experienced.

 Stakeholders should require the internal audit activity to maintain a QA&IP and demand regular external quality assurance reviews.